yamamoto-yuta/GitHubIssuesCMS_sideM/README.md

 1. [Create new Labels](https://docs.github.com/ja/issues/using-labels-and-milestones-to-track-work/managing-labels#creating-a-label) on your sideM Repository.
     1. Create `article` and `profile` labels.
 1. Create&Edit&Close Profile Issue on Forked sideM Repository.
-    1. New Issue & use "Profile" template
+    1. New Issue & use "Profile" template.
     1. Edit all values.
         1. If `{Your sideF repository name}` is `"<your_user_name>.github.io"`, set the value of `root_url` to `https://<your user name>.github.io`.
            Else, set the value of `root_url` to `https://<your user name>.github.io/{Your sideF repository name}`